CommitToTheBit/committothebit.github.io/_posts/2025-11-01-pgo-but-better.md

 // Diagram here

-I wanted to give a rundown of PGO for a
+Like I said, I wanted to give a rundown of PGO from the perspective of the game developer, to stake out my position that yes it absolutely can be used to improve a game's performance.
+Just because it can, though, doesn't mean it should.
+Personally, I think *The Many Faces of PGO* could do more to warn devs PGO is kind of a deal with the devil.
+In some cases, ~10-20% better CPU performance is what you need to get your game over the line - but not always.

-The immediate danger, not just of PGO but similar methods like LTO, PLO, is .
+The immediate danger, not just of this technique but similar methods like LTO, PLO, is .
+Now I think of it, it's just as true of `-O3` optimisations: whenever you tell the compiler to be aggressive, it'llbe aggressive.
+This doesn't so much *create* bugs as *expose* them, .
 At Feral, for instance,

 If your code doesn't outright break, then lucky you - but you might still have made it slower.
 The devil's in the details.
+If you imagine

 `-sparse=true`...
 As I understand it (and I'd certainly welcome any corrections!)
 LLVM will optimise any .
 This isn't

-There's also .
+What's more, your data collection needs balanced with.
 Personally, I'd recommend

+Look, I'm not going to